StephenCleary/ethereum-alarm-clock/docs/cli.rst

 * Make sure that the security policy leaves `30303` open to connections from the outside world.

+In these instructions, replace `ubuntu` with your username.

 2. Provision the Server
 ^^^^^^^^^^^^^^^^^^^^^^^